Treasures of the Met in New York

 The Contemporary section features artwork by Kiefer, Pollock and more.
-When passing sculptures by Rodin, probably my favorite sculptor, one enters a long stretch of amazing paintings by Degas, Caravaggio, Munch, Van Gogh, Matisse, Picasso and more which never seems to end.
+After passing sculptures by Rodin, probably my favorite sculptor, you enter a long stretch of amazing paintings by Degas, Caravaggio, Munch, Van Gogh, Matisse, Picasso and more which never seems to end.

 European paintings gallery, Metropolitan Museum of Art Roaming through the massive European paintings gallery.